FessLabDataSquad/Assignment1-CleanTrust/README.md

 -- useful formatting for each variable's data and a key linking this to the source (e.g. participant responses were to a likert scale from "1--strongly disagree to 7--strongly agree" and our data analysis requries just the numeric values)

+I have included the cleaning code for a different project as an example.